 Our winter community self-help scheme provides one-tonne bags of salt to local residents and community groups.

-In severe weather conditions some lower priority roads/streets/footpaths may not receive treatment for many days due to multiple treatments required on higher priority roads.
-The scheme will allow you to treat your street and surrounding footpaths when we are unfortunately unable to.
+In severe weather conditions some lower priority roads, streets and footpaths may not receive treatment for many days due to multiple treatments required on higher priority roads and pavements.
+The scheme will allow you to treat your street and surrounding footpaths when we are unable to.

 What is required to receive a one-tonne salt bag?

 - A named individual to take responsibility for the bag.
 We need contact details for this person (an email address or phone number).

 - A secure location on your property, such as a driveway or other hard surface, to store the bag (1.5 metres of space is needed, ideally within 5 metres of the road).

 - Access for our delivery lorry (a minimum of 3 metres wide with a suitable surface that will take the weight of the lorry).

 - Permission from the land owner (if that is not you) for the salt bag to be stored on their land.

 Before we deliver the bag, we need to check that the drop off location and the storage space available are suitable.
 We cannot drop off the salt bags on footpaths, roads, car parks or grassy areas.
 Once we have checked the location, we will arrange delivery with you as soon as possible.

 Sometimes the salt mixture can affect grass or vegetation that the bag is stored on or near.
 We are unable to accept responsibility for any damage that does occur, so the named individual must accept responsibility for this.